readyready15728/misc/camadia-notes.md

 - The seeds turn into fruit and must be harvested after a day to prevent them from spoiling.
 They, along with cooked fish and cooked meat, are used during combat rounds to increase health.
+- "\[Before combat, first\], build a warehouse and put extra supplies and equipment in it.
+Only take food and equipped items like daggers."